First off, what's a double stop?

 - I - i (major to parallel minor switches)

 Lydian scale with 3rds

-Today’s idea is taken from the March 2016 Tune of the Month Club for the tune, “Blue In Green”.
-We’re going to show you how you can harmonize your lines with double-stops.
+This lick is taken from the March 2016 Tune of the Month Club for the tune, “Blue In Green”.

-Now you try!
+Now, you try!
 Go ahead and see if you can make this work in your chord melodies, comping, and improvisation.
-We think you will find these ideas useful.

 Once again, remember that if you need help with the basics of improv theory, our Improv 101 course has got you covered.

 Thanks for joining us for Hands-On Jazz Guitar, Volume 9.
 Hopefully, with some of the information provided here, you’ll be able to add subtle harmonic interest to some of your line playing.